hansdez/opinionated-read-later/README.md

-# Opinionated Read Later
+# Opinionated Read-later
-A very simple Read Later tool, allowing you to save links to read later.
+A very simple read-later tool, allowing you to save links to read later.
 These are then presented oldest first and will expire automatically (with an option for snoozing), keeping your list manageable.

 ![A screenshot of the Opiniated Read Later tool](screenshot-opiniated-read-later.png)